-Life insurance typically pays a lump-sum distribution to the policy’s beneficiary.
-The beneficiary of a QPSA doesn’t receive a payout up front.
+Traditional life insurance typically pays a lump-sum distribution to the policy’s beneficiary.
+The beneficiary of a QPSA doesn’t receive a payout upfront if the plan participant dies before reaching retirement.
 Instead, a QPSA pays the surviving spouse an income for the remainder of his or her life.
-And that payout will be the actuarial equivalent of a single life annuity for the life of the participant.

 Another difference between a life insurance death benefit and a QPSA is how the proceeds are taxed.
 A life insurance benefit is non-taxable.
 The income from a QPSA is taxed as ordinary income.
 The reason for this tax treatment is that a QPSA is funded with money held in a qualified retirement plan, which contains pre-tax dollars.

-Qualified pre-retirement survivor annuities are components of some, but not all, types of retirement plans.
-Retirement plans that must provide a QPSA include defined benefit plans, money purchase plans, and target benefit plans.
+Not all types of retirement plans offer QPSAs.
+Retirement plans that must provide a QPSA include defined benefit plans, money purchase plans and target benefit plans.

-- Plans that provide a lump-sum distribution death benefit
+- Plans that require a lump-sum distribution death benefit.

 Plans that offer an insurance-like death benefit to a participant’s spouse are not required to provide QPSAs because the surviving spouse receives full payment from the outset.